Special Guardianship Orders

 6. The Assessment and Support Plan

 For children who are/were looked after by Merton at the time the Special Guardianship Order was made, or immediately prior to it, any request for assessment of support services received from the child or the special guardian (or the parent, in regard to contact, discussion groups) will be undertaken by a social worker from the Access to Resource Team.
 This includes assessment of any request from the child of a special guardian or from a person with a significant on-going relationship to the child.
 The assessment may lead to a Special Guardianship Support Plan.
 The assessment will be undertaken by a social worker from the Access to Resources Team.
 The assessment may lead to a Special Guardianship Support Plan.
+This Plan should be based upon the lived experience of the child and the lived experience of the prospective Special Guardian.

 As a previously looked after child, the child subject to a Special Guardianship Order will be entitled to additional education support.
 This will be accessed through the designated teacher in the child's school.
 For further information please go to Education of Looked After and Previously Looked After Children.